loporean/inform-a-fish/README.md

 <h1>Inform-A-Fish: A Fishing Community Website for Every Angler</h1>

-</t>Inform-A-Fish is a comprehensive online platform designed for anglers of all levels, offering a community-centered space tailored to meet the needs of fishing enthusiasts.
+<\t>Inform-A-Fish is a comprehensive online platform designed for anglers of all levels, offering a community-centered space tailored to meet the needs of fishing enthusiasts.
 Whether you’re a seasoned professional or a novice angler, this platform is your go-to resource.

 <h2>Features and Highlights:</h2>